soyart/ssg/README.md

   This implementation is good for deploying ssg remotely, because it's just 1 Go executable.

+  In addition to the executables, ssg-go also provides extensible ssg implementations with Go API.

   A Go wrapper for ssg-go is also available in [`soyweb`](./soyweb/).